slackydev/PyBitmap/README.md

 PyBitmap
 ========

-A very simple library to create an work with windows bitmaps (bmp).
+A very simple library to create an work with bitmaps (bmp-fileextension).

-It is tested with PyPy 2.x and Python 2.7 - Should work with any later interpretor as well.
+It is written for PyPy but is compatibe with CPython even tho the speed when running in CPython in this case is garbage.